natecavanaugh/image2colors/README.md

 ## Options

 fileName: could be a path (file system path or url) or base64 data:image
-colorLength: restrict the number of result colors (there is a bug with svg images, see: TODO section)
+colorLength: restrict the number of result colors

 ## How it Works